-8 .A The Partner Authorities are committed to an ongoing Public Awareness Campaign throughout the period of this strategy and undertake to coordinate their respective contributions to this campaign where this will be beneficial.
+8. A The Partner Authorities are committed to an ongoing Public Awareness Campaign throughout the period of this strategy and undertake to coordinate their respective contributions to this campaign where this will be beneficial.

-During 2015/16 the Authority's public awareness work principally focused on:
+During 2017/18 the Authority's public awareness work principally focused on:

-- promoting and encouraging waste prevention amongst residents and local businesses; - promoting the Authority's consumer facing services (including reuse and recycling centres - RRCs).
+- promoting and encouraging waste prevention amongst residents and local businesses; - promoting the Authority's consumer facing services (including reuse and recycling centres - RRCs); - Promoting recycling to target demographic aged between 18 34 through the 'Save Our Stuff' three-year campaign.

-This was provided to support the work of the seven North London Boroughs which deliver a range of communications to their own residents about local recycling services in particular.
+This was provided to support the work of the seven north London boroughs which deliver a range of communications to their own residents about local recycling services in particular.

-The Authority's consumer facing campaigns, which are designed to encourage north London residents to prevent waste and recycle more, are delivered using the Authority's 'Wise Up To Waste' brand.
-In addition to promoting the reuse and recycling centres across north London, this communications work included promoting food waste prevention ('waste less food, save more money'), 'give and take' days, swishing (clothing exchange), no junk mail and reusable nappies campaigns.
+The Authority's consumer facing waste prevention and consumer facing service campaigns, which are designed to encourage north London residents to prevent waste and recycle more, are delivered using the Authority's 'Wise Up To Waste' campaign brand identity.
+In addition to promoting the reuse and recycling centres across north London, this communications work included promoting food waste prevention ('waste less food, save more money'), 'give and take' days and swishing (clothing exchange).
 Within this communications work the Authority promoted the financial benefits of wasting less, and provided residents with practical tips and advice to enable them to waste less; this was done through advertising campaigns, media relations and digital communications (web and social media).
 Further information is available on the Wise Up to Waste website.